kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. 790 mL/min/m2
 	E. 1,030 mL/min/m2

 #### Answer: C. 520 mL/min/m2 (*Guess*) - TRUE
+- Fick: VO2 = Q x (Ca02 - Cv02) = 6.5 x (12x1.34 x 10 x 50%) = 522.6
+	- O2 consumption = 520ml/min/m^2

+**Notes**
-- This athlete’s O2 consumption is 520ml/min/m2.
-O2 consumption can be determined using the Fick principle, an important concept that has wide applicability in physiology and medicine.
-To calculate O2 consumption (VO2), the Fick principle is expressed as:
+- O2 consumption can be determined using the Fick principle
+	- an important concept that has wide applicability in physiology and medicine
+- To calculate O2 consumption (VO2), the Fick principle is expressed as:
 	- VO2 = Q x (CaO2 - CvO2), where
-	- Q = blood flow and CaO2 – CvO2 = the arteriovenous O2 difference
+	- Q = blood flow and CaO2 – CvO2 = arteriovenous O2 difference
-- In this problem, the cardiac index equals the blood flow
+	- Cardiac Index equals Blood Flow
 - Because arterial haemoglobin saturation is assumed to be 100%
-		- the arterial O2 content (CaO2) equals the O2 capacity
+	- Arterial O2 content (CaO2) equals O2 capacity
-		- which equals haemoglobin: 1.34, or 16ml/dL (160ml/L)
+	- Equals haemoglobin: 1.34, or 16ml/dL (160ml/L)
-- Substituting these values in the above equation gives:
+- Substituting these values in above equation gives:
 	- VO2 = 6.5 x (160 – 80) = 520 mL/min
 - It is important to use similar units for blood flow and O2 content
 - In addition, converting O2 content to mL/L before calculating is recommended